rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

     By default, all changes to `firewalld`'s configuration are temporary.
 If you restart the whole `firewalld` service, or restart your machine, none of your changes to the firewall will be saved unless you do one of two very specific things.

-It's best practice to test all of your changes one by one, reloading your firewall config as you go.
-That way, if you accidentally lock yourself out of anything, you can restart the service (or the machine), all of those changes disappear as mentioned above.
+ It's best practice to test your changes individually, reloading your firewall config as you go.
+If you accidentally lock yourself out of anything, you can restart the service (or the machine), and all of those changes disappear, as mentioned above.

 But once you have a working configuration, you can save your changes permanently with: